DuoDERM® Extra Thin is a hydrocolloid dressing indicated for the management of lightly exuding wounds.

 When Used on Dermal Ulcers:

 Increased Wound Size: Deeper tissue damage may have already occurred under an apparent superficial dermal ulcer.
 When using any occlusive dressing, particularly in the presence of necrotic material, the wound may increase in size and depth during the initial phase of management.
-Leg ulcers resulting for vasculitis may rapidly deteriorate during exacerbation of the underlying disorder.
+Leg ulcers resulting from vasculitis may rapidly deteriorate during exacerbation of the underlying disorder.

 Non/Minimally Exudating Wounds